 Date Return

 Annual Events - Payroll

 19 April Final RTI Submission due

 6 July Submission of form P11D reporting benefits in kind

 19 July Payment of Class 1A NIC

+,

-Annual Events - Limited l Companies
+Annual Events - Limited Companies

 1-2 months before the Year-end tax planning

 end of the accounting

 period

 9 months and 1 day Payment of corporation tax for accounts prepared for the calendar year

 after the end of the

 accounting period

 12 months after the Submission of Company Tax Return

 end of the accounting

 period

-Annual Events - Sole Tr aders and Partnerships
+Annual Events - Sole Tra aders and Partnerships

 1-2 months before the Year-end tax planning

 end of the accounting

-period Device and a compared and a compared for the forward on the
+period

 31 July Pay second payment on account for the tax year ending on the

 preceding 5 April

 31 January Submission of Self Assessment Tax Return for the tax year ending on

 the preceding 5 April

 Pay balancing payment for the tax year ending on the preceding 5 April

-Tay balancing payment for the tax year chaing on the preceding 5 April
+Doubling to provide an account for the toy year anding on the following E

-Pay first payment on account for the tax year ending on the following 5
+Pay first payment on account for the tax year ending on the following 5 April.

-April.

-· · · · ·
+Арпс.

-Quarterly Events - Limi ted Companies
+Quarterly Events - Limit ted Companies

-14 April
+14 April ·

 14 July Forms CT61 to be submitted reporting tax deducted/received on

 14 October interest payments

 14 January

+,,

-Quarterly Events - VAT
+Quarterly Events - VAT Quarterly Events - VAT

 Quarterly VAT returns (although these can be monthly or annually)

-Monthly Events - Payrol 1
+Monthly Events - Payrol

 19 th Payment of payroll taxes (under certain circumstances may be paid

 quarterly)